ladybug-tools/spider/gbxml-viewer/r14/gv-gbx-gbxml-loader/README.md

 		* Requires creating Three.js Triangle and Plane
 	* Add openings as holes to shapes
 	* Adds Edges
+* Includes function to toggle visibility of each type of surface
-* Make all Thee.js meshes visible
+	* Also make all Three.js meshes visible

 ## Wish list / To Do

-* 2018-06-20 ~ Theo gbXML data to the GBX JSON object??
+* 2018-06-20 ~ Theo ~ Add original gbXML data as text to the GBX JSON object??